magaking17/comments_wiper_from_code/README.md

-# comments_wiper_from_code
+# comments_wiper_from_the_code
-Python script which deletes all comments from the code
+Simple python script which deletes all comments from the code